MoOx/eslint-config-i-am-meticulous/README.md

 ### Notes

 - This config extends `eslint:recommended`.
 - You will need to adjust configuration syntax depending on your configuration location (`package.json` or `.eslintrc`).
+- You might need to use ``babel-eslint`` if you use babel with fresh ES stages.

 ### Meticulous ES